amicoleo/amicoleo.github.io/README.md

 + fade out bar/hide bar when changing project - OK
 + info text also should appear before beginning of animation - OK
 + Set 10px always on the image countdown - OK
-+ Text hides behind the menu on small screens
++ Text hides behind the menu on small screens - OK
 	+ check if this solution works - otherwise to reset to comment @media-query in .text-container-wrapper uncomment @media-query top: 10% in .text-container

++ set darker background f3f3f4
++ text 14px - 16px line height

 + select image depending on size of device
-+ delete useless children().each
-+ If I need to hide all images (for info I can hide its container - when appear is still present)
 + resize images
 	try this on osx
 	https://github.com/JamieMason/grunt-imageoptim